winstonjs/winston/README.md

 })
 ```

-Like any Array they can also be modified at runtime with no adverse side-effects to the `winston` internals.
+Like any Array, they can also be modified at runtime with no adverse side-effects to the `winston` internals.

 ``` js
 logger.filters.push(function(level, msg, meta) {